dudiddump/Pennywise/README.md

-# 💸 Pennywise – AI-Powered Personal Finance Assistant
+# 💸 Pennywise – AI-Powered Personal Finance Assistant: Unlocking a Smarter

 Pennywise is a smart, AI-driven personal finance assistant built with **Next.js**, **TailwindCSS**, and **LangChain**.
 It helps users manage budgets, track expenses, and receive personalized financial recommendations based on uploaded data.